OlivierGaillard/hayshoursrpi/README.md

 1. Deployment with file persistence; it is defined in `deployment_raspi_sql.yaml`.

-2. Deployement with database persistence; it is defined in `deployment_raspi_datavol.yaml`
+2. Deployment with database persistence; it is defined in `deployment_raspi_datavol.yaml`

 ## Building the Home Cluster